 Report scope can be customized per your requirements.
 Click here.

 User Controlled Remote Presence Capabilities to Drive the Market Growth

-- One of the significant aspects that has been a decisive factor in demand generation is the flexibility of the telepresence devices.
+One of the significant aspects that have been a key decisive factor for most consumers in the market is the flexibility of the telepresence devices.
 Either it is in the field of education in schools or universities, or medical, business, or security, the telepresence robots allow the user to go live according to her/his convenience.

-- It also adds to the cost factor where the business persons can collaborate with the peers without the need for travelling.
+It also adds to the cost factor where business persons can collaborate with their peers without the need for traveling.
 Engineers, for instance, can guide the support persons and help them through the maintenance process for off-site and remotely located centers.

 To understand key trends, Download Sample Report

 North America is Expected to Hold a Major Market Share